 16 acres of dry-farmed field blended vines, planted by Luca Mancini between 1922 and 1924, with new plantings added in 2018.
 The vineyard is made up primarily of zinfandel vines, inter-planted with several mixed black and mixed white grape varieties.
 Some of the grape varieties found in the oldest blocks include valdiguié, peloursin, cinsault, trousseau noir, and palomino.
 The property is also home to walnut, apple, pear, plum, and oak trees.

 Ridge produced the first small bottling from Mancini Ranch in 2017.
-Thrilled with the quality of fruit from this distinctive site, we have gone on to produce limited bottlings in 2018 and 2019, and are delighted to offer the brand new release of the 2019 vintage.
+Thrilled with the quality of fruit from this distinctive site, we have gone on to produce limited bottlings every year since, and are delighted to offer the brand new release of the 2021 vintage.